Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Jean-Yves Leloup is a theologian and founder of the Institute of Other Civilization Studies and the International College of Therapists.
-His books include Jesus and Judas, The Sacred Embrace of Jesus and Mary, The Gospel of Mary Magdalene, The Gospel of Philip, and The Gospel of Thomas.
+Jean-Yves Leloup is the founder of the Institute of Other Civilization Studies and the International College of Therapists.
+His other books include the bestselling The Gospel of Mary Magdalene and The Gospel of Philip.
 He lives in France.

 Inhaltsverzeichnis